 The most common way we do this is at our morning huddle, a quick meeting we start every day with where we ask 3 questions about work and personal life.
-One question that’s often asked is to give a kudos to a colleague who’s either helped you with a task or just done an outstanding job recently.
-We keep these displayed on the wall, and at the end of each month, everyone is given their kudos.
+One question that’s often asked is to give kudos to a colleague who’s either helped you with a task or just done an outstanding job recently.
+We keep these displayed on the wall, and at the end of each month, everyone gets their kudos.

 Each month, employees are publicly recognized at our town hall, where their manager will say a few nice words about their hard work and contributions.
 They’ll also receive a small gift as a reward.

 Customer to Employee Recognition